joeykap123/Projects/README.md

     Plan on implementing once done with AutomationSystem

+# Overview of Page Rank Analysis Project
+    This project did not require coding and thus no functionality needs to be noted.
+The PageRankAnalysis folder contains a PowerPoint and PDF document of the presentation I prepared, a short PDF of notes I created, and a PDF documenting the requirements for this presentation.
+This project sought to explain how Page Rank works, its impact in computing, and the Linear Algebra that allows the algorithm to function.

 # Overview of Strassen's Algorithm Functionality
     The Strassen's algorithm project seeks to show an example of both a naive, traditional matrix multiplication algorithm, and Strassen's algorithm.
 Via these implementations, we seek to explore the asymptotic complexities associated with both types of algorithms, via timing code.